[Acoustic Guitar Chords] > How to Play the B7 Chord (Technique, Variations and Exercises)

 - Release the chord

-- Strum down four more times on the open the strings
+- Strum the open strings four more times

 - Rinse and repeat